Beirut blast probe suspended again as judge issues arrest warrant

-The development came moments after Judge Tarek Bitar issued an arrest warrant for ex-finance minister Ali Hasan Khalil on Tuesday, after he did not show up for questioning.
+The development came moments after Judge Tarek Bitar issued an arrest warrant for ex-finance minister Ali Hassan Khalil on Tuesday, after he did not show up for questioning.

-Bitar’s other questioning sessions scheduled this week for Khalil, Zeiter and former interior minister Nouhad Machnouk have been suspended.
+Bitar’s other questioning sessions scheduled this week for Khalil, Zeaiter and former interior minister Nouhad Machnouk have been suspended.

 Their initial request filed late last month led to the temporary suspension of the probe.
 The request was rejected by the Appeals Court on October 4, followed by another rejection from the Cassation Court on Monday.

 Machnouk and former Public Works Minister Youssef Finianos previously lodged two separate legal complaints against the judge.
 Bitar issued an arrest warrant for Finianos in September, but it has not been implemented.
 The judge had also summoned former Prime Minister Hassan Diab for an interrogation later this month.